Browns Restaurants

-Browns Brasserie & Bar is a British chain of restaurants, mostly located in the south of England.
+Browns Brasserie & Bar is a British chain of restaurants owned by Mitchells & Butlers, with sites mostly located in the south of England.

 Browns was the first hospitality venture established by Jeremy Mogford, who in 1973 invested £10,000 (of which £2,500 was borrowed from his father) in the first Browns Restaurant and Bar in Brighton, East Sussex.
 He established a chain of seven restaurants, mostly in university towns such as Bristol, Cambridge and Oxford, with an annual turnover of £15 million.
 In 1996, Mogford sold the Browns chain to Bass Brewery for £35 million.

 Mogford was regarded as one of the industry's best and most enlightened employers, which was reflected in a low staff turnover rate.
 He and his restaurants were used as a case study in a hospitality and entrepreneurship textbook illustrating commitment to employees.
 In addition, Browns was profiled in a widely used capacity management study by Deterministics Inc. for Cornell University's Cornell Hotel and Restaurant Administration Quarterly journal.

-The chain now consists of twenty-six restaurants – in Bath, Birmingham, Bluewater, Brighton, Bristol, Cambridge, Edinburgh, Glasgow, Kingston, Leeds, Liverpool, Manchester, Milton Keynes, Nottingham, Oxford, Reading, Sheffield and Windsor, and eight restaurants in London; Beaconsfield, Butlers Wharf, Covent Garden, Mayfair, Old Jewry, Ruislip, Victoria & West India Quay.

-Browns Manchester is in a Grade II* listed building – an Edwardian bank building constructed in 1902 for Parr's Bank by Charles Heathcote).
-Browns in Bristol is a listed building that has previously been the City Museum and Library and also the University Refectory and Dining Room.
-Browns on Woodstock Road in Oxford is mentioned in the novel Restless (winner of the Novel Award in the 2006 Costa Book Awards) by William Boyd.